-A registered shareholder of Common Shares (a "Registered Shareholder"), or a Beneficial Shareholder who has appointed themselves or a third party proxyholder to represent them at the meeting, will appear on a list of shareholders prepared by Computershare, the transfer agent and registrar for the meeting.
-To have their Common Shares voted at the meeting, each Registered Shareholder or proxyholder will be required to enter their control number or username provided by Computershare at https://web.lumiagm.com/173496165 prior to the start of the meeting if attending virtually.
-In order to vote, Beneficial Shareholders who appoint themselves as a proxyholder MUST register with Computershare at http://www.computershare.com/MTY after submitting their voting instruction form in order to receive a username.
-If a third party proxyholder is attending the meeting in person, you DO NOT need to register the appointment.
+A Registered Shareholder, or a Beneficial Shareholder who has appointed themselves or a third party proxyholder to represent them at the meeting, will appear on a list of shareholders prepared by Computershare, the transfer agent and registrar for the meeting.
+To have their Common Shares voted at the meeting, each Registered Shareholder or proxyholder will be required to enter their control number or 4-letter control code provided by Computershare by filling out by 1:00 p.m.
+(Eastern time) on July 13, 2021 the online registration form available at https://bit.ly/3xMiJ7f with the requested information, i.e., their full name (or legal name in the case of a corporation), email address and control number, in order to receive a link to the Meeting platform.